inkmonk/api-client-python/README.md

 	Merchandise.get(id)

-This id can be obtained from the site for each merchandise.
-Or calling `Merchandise.all()` will list all the merchandise names with this id for each merchandise within angular braces.
+This id can be obtained from the dashboard at beta.stickystamp.com/dashboard .
+Or calling `Merchandise.all()` will list all the merchandise names as well as their ids

 ##### Response #####